-In preparation for the 2017 nesting season at D Street Fill, U.S. Fish and Wildlife Service staff and contractors applied herbicide to invasive plant species; and from late March to the first week in April, San Diego Unified Port District staff completed mechanical grading of the site to reduce vegetation and enhance it for use by least terns and snowy plovers.
+In preparation for the 2018 nesting season at D Street Fill, San Diego Unified Port District and U.S. Fish and Wildlife Service staff and contractors applied herbicide to invasive plant species; and in late March, USFWS staff completed mechanical grading of the site to reduce vegetation and enhance it for use by least terns and snowy plovers.
 Biological monitors under contract with the Port manually removed non-native invasive plants from the site, pruned back vegetation to reduce cover and potential raptor perches, surveyed the grid system, and placed decoys and ceramic tiles for chick shelters.
-Predator management was conducted by personnel of US Department of Agriculture, Wildlife Services, and is to be reported separately.
+Predator management was conducted by personnel of US Department of Agriculture, Wildlife Services, and was reported separately.
 Monitoring was conducted from mid-March through early August one to three days per week.

-Least terns were first observed at the D Street Fill on 11 April 2017.
-They were observed each visit after that through 29 July.
-At least 127 nests were initiated by 93 to 112 estimated pairs between 28 April and 8 July.
-The maximum number of concurrently active nests and broods was 90 nests with three broods of chicks on 23 May.
-At least 15 nests were suspected to have resulted from renesting by pairs that lost earlier clutches.
+Least terns were first observed at the D Street Fill on 17 April 2018.
+They were observed each visit after that through 23 July.
+At least 109 nests were initiated by 94 to 100 estimated pairs between 8 May and 3 July.
+The maximum number of concurrently active nests and broods was 93 nests with one brood of chicks on 29 May.
+At least nine nests were suspected to have resulted from renesting by pairs that lost earlier clutches.

-At least 162 chicks from 96 nests hatched successfully.
-It is estimated that 29 to 31 chicks reached fledgling age and 25 to 27 survived to fledge from the site.
-Eighteen nests with 23 eggs were abandoned pre-term, and ten eggs failed to hatch and were abandoned after the other egg in each clutch hatched successfully.
-Seven eggs from six nests died while hatching.
-At least six nests with six eggs were depredated by common raven, and additional abandoned eggs were scavenged by ravens.
-The outcome of two nests with two eggs were uncertain, but lack of evidence of hatching or chick presence indicates probable depredation.
+At least 155 chicks from 85 nests hatched successfully.
+It is estimated that only 12 to 15 chicks reached fledgling age and survived to fledge from the site.
+Twelve nests with 14 eggs were abandoned pre-term, and eight eggs failed to hatch and were abandoned after the other egg in each clutch hatched successfully.
+Four eggs from two nests died while hatching.
+At least 10 nests with 13 eggs were depredated by northern harrier, common raven, coyote, and additional abandoned eggs were scavenged by harrier.
+The outcome of two nests with four eggs were uncertain, but lack of evidence of hatching or chick presence indicates probable depredation.

-One fledgling, and 33 chicks were found with no obvious causes of death.
-The carcass of one chick was found away from the nest and with head compressed, suspected of having been dropped by a gull-billed tern.
+Forty-five chicks were found dead with no obvious causes of mortality.
+The carcass of one additional chick was found being scavenged by ants but it was not possible to determine whether they had contributed to cause of death or not.
 A gull-billed tern was observed carrying prey that was suspected to be a tern chick.
-Three chicks were observed being taken by a northern harrier.
-The remains of one depredated fledgling suggested harrier as responsible, feather piles of two other fledglings suggested peregrine falcon as responsible, and depredated remains of three others were suspected to be from either harrier or peregrine.
-No other definitive evidence of chick depredation was found, but lack of observations, recaptures, fledglings, and attentive adults indicates that others were likely preyed on.
-The disappearance of up to 88 to 91 chicks coincided with documented depredation and/or daily disturbances to the colony by northern harrier, peregrine falcon, and gull-billed tern, and visits by common raven, red-tailed hawk, and American kestrel.
-Other potential predator species observed in the area included ant species, great blue heron, Cooper's hawk, gulls, American crow, European starling, western meadowlark, opossum, rats, California ground squirrel, coyote, feral cat, and striped skunk.
+The band of one chick was recovered in necropsy of a great blue heron at Naval Amphibious Base Delta Beach North.
+The remains of one depredated chick suggested harrier as responsible.
+One large chick/fledgling and two fledglings were observed being taken by a northern harrier.
+The remains of one additional depredated fledgling suggested harrier as responsible, and depredated remains of another was suspected to be from either harrier or great blue heron.
+Feathers of one adult suggested possible raptor predation.
+No other definitive evidence of chick depredation was found, but lack of observations, recaptures, fledglings, and attentive adults indicates that others were likely preved on.
+The disappearance of up to 86 to 90 chicks coincided with documented depredation and/or daily disturbances to the colony by northern harrier and gullbilled tern, and visits by coyote, red-tailed hawk, peregrine falcon, American kestrel, and American crow.
+Other potential predator species observed in the area included ant species, great blue heron, Cooper's hawk, gulls, common raven, European starling, western meadowlark, opossum, rats, California ground squirrel, feral cat, and striped skunk.